 The news media has had a tradition of unearthing wrongdoing and holding power to account in India.
 The awards are being instituted to act as a catalyst and inspire more journalists, editors and newsrooms to pursue investigative work, and in the process, raise the standards of journalism and contribute to the public interest.

 The award for Print + Digital (newspapers, magazines, websites and other digital platforms) will comprise a trophy, citation and a cash prize of Rs 2,00,000/- (rupees two lakhs).

 Understanding Investigative Journalism

-1. Entries can be made for any format of journalism – print, broadcast and digital/multimedia.
+1. Entries can be made for print and online/digital/multimedia portals.

-2. Entries should have been published/ broadcast in India.
+2. Entries should have been published in India.

 3. Entries can be made for work appearing in any language, as long as an English language translation is provided for judging purposes.
 The English translation should be faithful to the original work.
 The work will be judged based on the English translation.

 4. Organisations or individuals may apply, based on the nature of the work and the number of persons involved, i.e., teams or individuals may be nominated.

 5. Each entrant can submit a maximum of three separate entries in each category.